 Our current situation may not allow me to keep bees and chickens, cultivate a veggie patch or compost.
 Nor does our island home provide us with an environment where we can spend family time together hiking mountains, camping in forests and going on road trips.

 This is part of the dream and maybe one day along our journey this will come to be, but for now I have to ask myself, what am I able to do to live more simply today?

 I am able to start urban farming on a small-scale, growing a few veggies and herbs in pots by my front door.
 I am able to take steps towards greener living by making homemade cleaning products and shopping both locally and ethically.
 And Guernsey may not have mountains or the open road, but what it does have is glorious beaches and ample coastal paths, perfect for spending quality family time together outdoors right where we are.

 It’s taken a few years to slowly piece back together dreams for our family, and once again we feel we have a sense of direction, of purpose as we live the slower pace of life we thought we had once lost.

 I’ll be honest, it’s not always easy, in fact it can be tiring at times to live a lifestyle that Western culture deems unconventional.
 I feel like we have been swimming up stream for many years now, but at last thanks to Tsh, The Art of Simple and Notes from a Blue Bike, I know that we are no longer swimming alone.

-This post is part of the Blue Bike Blog Tour, which I am delighted to be a part, to find out more head here.
+This post is part of the Blue Bike Blog Tour.
+To find out more head here.

 Disclosure: I received a free copy of this book from Thomas Nelson Publishers.
 I was not required to write a positive review.
 The opinions I have expressed are my own.